YoavDn/canvas-party/canvas-party-docs/docs/templates/fireworks.md

 # Fireworks

-The fireworks type support a options object for extra configuration. not passing the options object will results the default fireworks tamplate
+The fireworks type support a options object for extra configuration. not passing the options object will results the default fireworks template

 ### Example of confetti canvas with react